Publication · Conference Paper

 Summary

-This paper describes a further refinement of the UCT current pulse ERT instrument, compressing the primary ERT functions onto two double-sided circuit boards — a 16-channel amplifier with sample-and-hold, and a current source plus multiplexer board — driven by a Freescale GB60 micro-controller, a commercial USB DAQ, and an Intel Atom embedded PC for real-time reconstruction.
+This paper describes a further refinement of the UCT current pulse ERT instrument.
+The primary ERT functions are compressed onto two double-sided circuit boards: a 16-channel amplifier with sample-and-hold, and a current source plus multiplexer board.
+Both are driven by a Freescale GB60 micro-controller, a commercial USB DAQ, and an Intel Atom embedded PC for real-time reconstruction.
 Acquisition runs at 850 frames/second from a single 16-electrode ring, or at a proportionally reduced rate across up to four rings.
 Noise drops to below 1 mV standard deviation under lab conditions, and the system is demonstrated on a 290 mm bubble column, using ERT together with an optical capillary probe to characterise gas distribution and bubble size for minerals-flotation applications.

 Context